odile-ww/books-insta/README.md

 Use a `BehaviorSubject` in the `AuthService` to allow components to access the user status without communicating with eachother

+- ### Observer (unsubscribe from subscriptions)

+Create a `UnsubscribeService` which implements an interface that has methods for adding / removing subscriptions.
+In components, we can call the service to keep track of the subsctiptions & unsubscribe from each of them once the component is destroyed.

 ## To run the project locally:

 ## Clone & install